Developer-Plexscape/cesium-angular-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+If you are using **Angular 5**, please checkout out [this](https://github.com/Developer-Plexscape/cesium-angular-example/tree/ng5) branch.

 ## Contributions